peteroupc/CBOR/docs/PeterO.BigInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the form of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string
+The following example (C#) converts a number in the orm of a hex string to a big integer.    public static arbitrary-precision integer HexToBigInteger(string
-    hexString) {
-    // Parse the hexadecimal string as a big integer.
-Will
-    // throw a FormatException if the parsing fails var bigInteger = arbitrary-precision
+    hexString) {  // Parse the hexadecimal string as a big integer.
+Will  // throw a FormatException if the parsing fails var bigInteger = arbitrary-precision integer.fromRadixString(hexString, 16);  // Optional:
-    integer.fromRadixString(hexString, 16);
-    // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) {
+    Check if the parsed integer is negative if (bigInteger.Sign < 0) {
-    throw new FormatException("negative hex string");
+    throw new FormatException("negative hex string"); } return bigInteger; }
-    }
-    return bigInteger;
-    }

 <b>Parameters:</b>